 A minimum contribution of $25,000 provides an endowed undergraduate scholarship at an average distribution rate of 4% awarded on the base of need or merit.
 Scholarships attract talented and diverse students.
 They connect the recipient with the donor’s scholastic success, instill pride and a sense of achievement in the recipient, free up a student’s time to concentrate on studies, and can be a determining factor in a student’s choice of schools.
 You may tailor your scholarship selection criteria or deem the funds unrestricted, and you may also tie your scholarship to a specific department, thereby reconnecting with your academic experience at CU.
 Make a gift that will leave your legacy and help deserving students realize their potential.

-Your gift in an amount ranging from $2 million-$4 million funds an endowed chair, the most prestigious faculty position.
-An endowed chair is a distinguishing characteristic which entices the most exceptional faculty to a school.
-It also provides partial or full salary support, as well as funding for research assistance, professional travel, and student support.
-In the case of student support, a chair will use his or her funding for collaborative work with graduate and undergraduate students, augmenting CU’s appeal to potential students.
+Your gift in an amount ranging from $1.6 million-$4 million funds an endowed chair, the most prestigious faculty position.
+This gift qualifies for $400,000 in chancellor's matching funds.
+An endowed chair is a distinguishing characteristic that entices the most exceptional faculty to a school.
+It also provides partial or full salary support, as well as funding for research assistance, professional travel and student support.
+In the case of student support, a chair will use his or her funding for collaborative work with graduate and undergraduate students, augmenting CU's appeal to potential students.

 A minimum $500,000 contribution provides a named professorship which funds supplemental support and enables the college to compete for the most talented and sought-after faculty.
-Faculty awarded endowed professorships are often up and coming professors in the middle of their career.
+Faculty awarded endowed professorships are often up-and-coming professors in the middle of their careers.
 An endowed professorship helps to retain these rising stars.

 A $10 million gift provides an endowed department, which is pivotal for the college in terms of its growth and rankings.
 Donors may work with the department to determine the specifics of the funding, which generally distributes about $400,000 a year, although these gifts are most often discretionary, tending to the department’s most urgent needs.
 An endowed department brands and further differentiates the department, especially when aligning with the donor grants clout.
 This gift qualifies for $500,000 in chancellor’s matching funds.